How to Save Money on a Wedding Venue

 Photo © Fennes | See their Bridebook profile

-Many couples prefer a weekend wedding, as it’s the day when most guests can make it as they have fewer work commitments.
-However, you can make significant savings if you book a mid-week wedding, which means it’s definitely worth asking your friends and family to book a day or two of annual leave.
-Here’s a rough breakdown of what the average wedding venue costs look like when hosted on different days of the week:
+Many couples prefer a weekend wedding: it’s the day when most guests can make it, as they have fewer work commitments.
+However, you can make significant savings if you book a midweek wedding, so it’s definitely worth asking your friends and family to book a day or two of annual leave.
+Here’s a rough breakdown of what wedding venue costs can look like when hosted on different days of the week:

 • Monday – £7,175